RiccardoGiovarelli/stupidTris/README.md

 ## Development server

 Run `make born` for a dev server.
 Navigate to `http://localhost/`.
-The app will automatically reload if you change any of the source files.

 Run `make halt` to stop the dev server and remove the container.

 Run `make stop` to stop the dev server.

-Run `make start` to stop the dev server when stoped.
+Run `make start` to start the dev server when stoped.

 ## Authors